ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 # Runner Integration

+## Non goals

+This proposal does not address deployment of the Step Runner binary into target environments, nor of starting the Step Runner gRPC service described below.
+The rest of the proposal assumes both that the Step Runner binary exists in the target environment and that the gRPC service is running and listening on a local socket.
+Similarly this proposal does not address the life-cycle of the `Step Runner` service, and how to handle things like restarting the service if it dies.

+## Steps Service gRPC Definition

 Steps are delivered to Step Runner as a YAML blob in the GitLab CI syntax.
 Runner interacts with Step Runner over a gRPC service `StepRunner` which is started on a local socket in the execution environment.
 This